About

 Movement Communications Design Framework

-The Movement Communications Design Framework (MCDF) is a research-informed methodology for designing communication systems that help people recognize themselves in a cause and act together.
+MCDF is our research-informed framework for building communication systems that help people connect to a cause and act together.

 Clarify your values and context.